julien-boudry/Condorcet/Documentation/Election Class/public static Election--setMaxParseIteration.md

 ##### **maxParseIterations:** *?int*
-Null will desactivate this functionnality.
+Null will deactivate this functionality.
 Else, enter an integer.

 ### Return value: